New Model Army: Foot

 The Regiments of Foot consisted of ten companies, in which musketeers and pikemen were mixed, at least on the march.
 Seven companies consisted of one hundred soldiers, plus officers, specialists and so on, and were commanded by captains.
 The other three companies were nominally commanded by the regiment's colonel, lieutenant colonel and major, and were stronger (200, 160 and 140 ordinary soldiers respectively).

 The regiments of foot were provided with red coats.
 Red was chosen because uniforms were purchased competitively from the lowest bidder, and Venetian red was the least expensive dye.
 Those used by the various regiments were distinguished by differently coloured linings, which showed at the collar and ends of the sleeves, and generally matched the colours of the regimental and company standards.
 In time, they became the official "Facing colour".
 On some occasions, regiments were referred to, for example, as the "blue" regiment or the "white" regiment from these colours, though in formal correspondence they were referred to by the name of their colonel.
 Each company had its own standard, 6 ft square.
 The colonel's company's standard was plain, the lieutenant colonel's had a cross of Saint George in the upper corner nearest the staff, the major's had a "flame" issuing from the cross, and the captains' standards had increasing numbers of heraldic decorations, such as roundels or crosses to indicate their seniority.

 The New Model Army always had two musketeers for each pikeman, though depictions of battles show them present in equal numbers.
-On the battlefield, the musketeers lacked protection against enemy cavalry, and the two types of foot soldier supported each other.
-For most siege work, or for any action in wooded or rough country, the musketeer was generally more useful and versatile.
-Musketeers were often detached from their regiments, or "commanded", for particular tasks.